The Home of the Matildas

 The Home of the Matildas (HOTM) is an association football stadium in Bundoora, Melbourne, Australia.

-It is the home base of the Australia women's national soccer team, and the home of Melbourne Victory in the A-League Women, Melbourne Victory FC Youth in the National Premier Leagues Victoria, and the Melbourne Victory Afghan Women's Team in the Women's State League 2 South-East.
-It has an 800 capacity grandstand, a 1,500 capacity temporary grandstand, and a total venue capacity of 3,500.
+It was intended to be the home base of the Australia women's national soccer team, and is the home of Melbourne Victory in the A-League Women, Melbourne Victory FC Youth in the National Premier Leagues Victoria, and the Melbourne Victory Afghan Women's Team in the Women's State League 2 South-East in 2024.
+It has an 800 capacity grandstand, and a total venue capacity of 3,500.

 History

 Background and host selection

 La Trobe University had been the host of Melbourne City FC's City Football Academy, the club training facility in the southern edge of the University precinct at a cost of $15 million.
 They remained there until moving to a new facility at Casey Fields, with the Bundoora facility demolished at the closure in 2021.

 In 2019 Football Victoria proposed a home base for the Australia women's national soccer team, The Matildas, to be built in Victoria after attracting interest from municipalities across the state.
 A $200,000 grant from the Andrews Government was funded into the establishment of the venue and state-of-the-art facility to host training camps and elite pathway programs for national teams, representative teams and coaching/development programs.
 The bids to host the venue were short-listed on 19 June 2019 and were between Brimbank, Casey, Darebin, Maroondah and La Trobe University (Bundoora).
 The Victorian Government further provided $1.5 million into plan and design for The Home of the Matildas on 30 August 2020.
 The host was announced as Bundoora and La Trobe University on 16 May 2021 and allowed the beginning of construction onwards, with construction due to be completed prior to the 2023 FIFA Women's World Cup.

-The facility cost of $42.29 million was funded within the grants for the wider La Trobe University Sports Park precinct.
+The facility cost of $42.29 million was funded within the grants for the wider La Trobe Sports Park.
 Government grants for the precinct included $15 million from the Federal Government, $101 million from the Victorian State Government and $5 million from the City of Banyule Council.
 The first two stages of the Sports Park precinct were funded by the University at a cost of $80 million. and the Victorian government allocating $101.5 million towards the project, alongside the $1.5 million that was spent on planning.
 The upgrades include a marquee pitch with grandstand seating; four other pitches (Hybrid, natural grass, synthetic), a futsal court, and high-performance facilities including a gymnasium and wet recovery area, medical and rehabilitation centre, meeting areas and player lounge.